TILL THE RIVERS ALL RUN DRY

 The overall success of 'Till The Rivers All Run Dry' in Malta, was mainly due to the BBC and it's British World Service programmes.
 Broadcaster David Allan placed the record top of his playlist.
 A British Forces radio station based in the Maltese capital, Valletta then followed through.

 Together with promotion and coverage by Vince Laus of Radio Malta and the Malta Country Music Appreciation Society, Maltese Television, The Times of Malta and Malta News - Jon gained a hit record.
-But it wasn't only the A-side that was being played, the Maltese people loved the B-side too 'Making Believe', even more so, in fact, after first hearing Jon perform it on a Maltese TV programme whilst there on tour in 1978.
+But it wasn't only the A-side that was being played, the Maltese people loved the B-side too 'Making Believe' even more so, after first hearing Jon perform it on a Maltese TV programme whilst there on tour in the early part of 1978.

 In the UK, the popular British General Forces radio programme, 'Family Favourites' presented by Jean Metcalfe was receiving requests for 'Making Believe'.
 All in all, Jon scored a double sided hit record in Malta with both songs reaching the No.1 slot on their chart.
 British country music artist Tony Goodacre, wrote in his column for the publication 'Country Music Round Up', "Shortly before the Maltese charts were discontinued, British country stalwart Jon Derek did reach the No.1 singles slot with Making Believe."